 Alice Helene Reuter was born in Wieshaden, Germany on May 10, 1926.
 She graduated high school while living in Germany and during World War II assisted as an Interpreter, speaking English, French, and German.

 Alice met a young Army Paratrooper and Gliderman, Steve Miletich.
 After a short courtship, they made history by becoming the first GI/German marriage of the war on December 5, 1945.
-The couple with nine-month old daughter, Ellen, would return to the United States on a nine-day cruise experiencing tough weather and rough Atlantic Seas, arriving in the US on September 25, 1947 via Ellis Island, New York.
+The couple with nine-month old daughter, Eileen, would return to the United States on a nine-day cruise experiencing tough weather and rough Atlantic Seas, arriving in the US on September 25, 1947 via Ellis Island, New York.

 Alice eventually would be employed as an Inspector for General Motors Company Willow Run Plant retiring in 1980.